If you are producing work for the site, please read the below:

 Withdrawals

 After a piece is submitted, it should not be withdrawn.
 On closing edits, we will endeavor to publish it without too long a delay, and to indicate when that will be, but currently we have a long queue for some article categories, and there is no ‘expiry date’ after submitting.
 Please also bear in mind that scheduling changes can happen, due to time sensitivities.
-Once published, we can make corrections as requested but cannot take down the piece unless there is a compelling concern.
+Once published, we can make corrections but cannot take down the piece unless there is a compelling concern.

 Payment